czue/pegasus-docs/apis.md

 Using the schemas and clients is optional.
 You can always interact with a Pegasus API by making the appropriate HTTP requests directly.
 However, using a client can greatly simplify the code you write and improve the development experience.
+Front end code in Pegasus that interacts with APIs uses it by default.

 Additionally, getting API docs "for free" from the schemas can be a big win if you plan to make your project's API third-party-developer-facing.